sameerajashyam/Top-50-crypto-data/README.md

 CoinGecko API 🔗 for live data retrieval.

-Google Colab ☁️ for cloud-based execution (optional).
+I had used colab for execution

 🔥 How It Works